NotNotTech/Raylib-CsLo/README.md

 # 🚧🚨🚧 UNDER CONSTRUCTION 🚧🚨🚧
 Currently the bindings work, but because these are bare-bones, autogen bindings, they are not user friendly, even for `unsafe` use.
-Right now only about [10 core examples have been ported](https://github.com/NotNotTech/Raylib-CsLo/tree/main/Raylib-CsLo.Examples).
+Right now only the [Core Examples have been ported](https://github.com/NotNotTech/Raylib-CsLo/tree/main/Raylib-CsLo.Examples).

 ## Release timeline